 Created (with Tom Brennan) departmental works-in progress seminar (1985)

 Departmental Hiring Committees.
-Chaired four (most recently 2007) involving four full time hires and two one-year hires; served on four other hiring committees.
+Chaired five (most recently 2015) involving five full time hires and two one-year hires; served on four other hiring committees.

 Chaired Departmental PMP Selection Committee (2000)